IFRCGo/cbs/Documentation/Projects/Analytics/index.md

 Technology
 ----------

-It has been decided that React will be used for the frontend, and D3 will be used to create the graphs/dashboards.
+It has been decided that React will be used for the frontend, and [Highcharts](https://www.highcharts.com/) will be used to create the charts on the dashboard.

-The React frontend is prototyped by `VolunteerReporting` and we just copy what they do.
+We did consider using D3, but concluded that the Red Cross will not need such advanced features and that it therefore would be wise to choose something simpler.

 Fake data (.xlsx) and R
 -----------------